 Pool maintenance can be a headache for many hotel managers.
-When not done correctly, it can become a huge financial burden on a hotel’s budget and take up a lot of the technicians’ and managers’ time.
+When maintenance isn’t done correctly, owning a pool can be a huge financial burden on a hotel’s budget and take up a lot of the technicians’ and managers’ time.

 So, why is pool maintenance so important to hotels?

 When managing a facility like a pool, a gym, a hotel or a sports centre which is constantly used by hundreds of people every day, it is necessary to follow a strict maintenance plan in order to ensure that the facility is in the right condition for your customers to enjoy using it.